kontent-ai/management-sdk-net/README.md

     - ![Add a symbol server in VS](/.github/assets/vs-nuget-symbol-server.PNG)

-1. Run a debugging session and try to step into the Kentico.Kontent.Delivery code.
+1. Run a debugging session and try to step into the Kentico.Kontent.Management code.
 1. Allow Visual Studio to download the source code from GitHub.

 - ![SourceLink confirmation dialog](/.github/assets/allow_sourcelink_download.png)